shsunnat/sendmaildec/README.md

 This is decator for using sending email

-- Decorator is simple to use (no hard coding)
+- Decorator is simple to use
 - Easy following

 ## Features